-The best way to learn whether you have a valid medical malpractice case for your child’s birth injuries is to consult an experienced Phoenix birth injury attorney who has the knowledge, experience and resources necessary to conduct a forensic investigation and determine the cause of your child’s injury.
+The best way to learn whether you have a valid medical malpractice case for your child’s birth injuries is to consult an experienced Phoenix cerebral palsy attorney who has the knowledge, experience, and resources necessary to conduct a forensic investigation and determine the cause of your child’s injury.

 Elements Required to Prove a Cerebral Palsy Birth Injury Case

 To succeed in a birth injury claim involving cerebral palsy, you will need to show that:

 - A duty of care existed (you were the doctor’s or hospital’s patient)

 - The doctor, hospital, or other professional breached that duty

 - The breach was the direct cause of your child’s cerebral palsy

 - You and your child incurred damages as a result of the cerebral palsy, including damage to the child’s quality of life as well as medical expenses and other costs

 If your child has been diagnosed with cerebral palsy and you believe it was caused by a medical error at birth, you should talk to an experienced birth injury attorney.

 At Cullan & Cullan, we not only have a nuanced understanding of the law as it pertains to cerebral palsy and birth injuries, we also have the medical knowledge it takes to: